yulejessica/linkedin-skill-assessments-quizzes/front-end-development/no answers.md

 [Source: W3Schools](https://www.w3schools.com/css/css_positioning.asp)

-**position: absolute;**
-`An element with position: absolute; is positioned relative to the nearest positioned ancestor (instead of positioned relative to the viewport, like fixed).
-However; if an absolute positioned element has no positioned ancestors, it uses the document body, and moves along with page scrolling.`

 #### Q46.
 You have created a box that has a height set with CSS.
 Which line of CSS would add scroll bars if the content is taller than the box, but leave no visible scroll bars if the content fits into the box?